 Among the 43 innovations in the Compass were the electro-luminescent display, a low-profile keyboard, and the appearance of bubble memory, an ancient forerunner to flash memory.
 It was also the most rugged device of its era, with a case built from magnesium for strength and to help with heat dispersal.
 Moggridge knew that the Compass would have to be delivered via courier, so he shipped an impact-measurement device via a then-startup company called Federal Express to determine how tough it would need to be to survive the trip.
 As a result, a Compass can withstand a blow of a whopping 60 g’s of force.

 GRiD’s biggest problem was its price: $8,150 is a lot today and, at the time, says Moggridge, “it was an incredible amount of money.”
 But an unforeseen dilemma arose when GRiD approached its target market.
 “Executives who could pay that kind of amount weren’t used to doing anything themselves, especially with a typewriter,” says Moggridge.
 Ultimately, sales were strong, but the product never took off the way it was hoped.
 GRiD was eventually bought by Tandy in 1989 and vanished into the maw of Radio Shack.But as a side note who would have thought back then that in future we would all be doing difficult tasks like tax returns for example online on a thing called the internet ?
-I know I personally visited Facebook recently to get a coupon code for Turbo tax so I could file my personal return.
-What a long way the human race has come in such a short timeframe.
+I know I personally visited Facebook recently to find a coupon code for Turbo tax so I could file my personal return but didnt have much success there.
+What a long way the human race has come in such a short time frame.

 Nearly a footnote in the holy trinity of portables is Gavilan Computer , which introduced a GRiD-like computer — the SC — with a couple of big firsts: an internal floppy drive and a primitive touch pad.
 The company toiled for almost five years to get its computer to market; by 1983, the SC was released to a disenchanted audience.
 Plagued with problems, the product and the company quickly died.
 As Byte magazine noted, “In 1984, a Gavilan executive announced, ‘The microcomputer industry is entering a new chapter — Chapter 11.'”